Time for Democrats to Panic | Washingtonian (DC)

 For the eighth consecutive day, Donald Trump’s presidential approval rating has ticked up, according to the polling average at FiveThirtyEight.
 It’s the culmination of a broader uptick that has lasted more than two weeks.

 But today, Trump hit another milestone.
 Trump’s disapproval figures are below fifty percent for the first time since March, 2017.
 The last time that figure was so good for Trump, it was 1,108 days ago—on Day 55 of the Trump Presidency, when Republicans were pushing to abolish the Affordable Care Act and Trump was accusing Barack Obama of wiretapping Trump Tower.

 What caused Trump’s numbers to cross this threshold?
-Probably, it was a new poll from ABC/Washington Post, considered by some the gold standard of national polling.
+Presumably, the boost came from a new poll by ABC/Washington Post, considered by some the gold standard of national polling.
 (FiveThirtyEight ranks it an “A+” poll.)

 The ABC/Post poll finds that Trump has a net positive approval rating, 48 percent to 46 percent.
-It’s the highest approval number that poll has recorded since it began keeping tabs on Trump’s ratings in April, 2017.
+It’s the highest approval number that the poll has recorded since it began keeping tabs on Trump’s ratings in April, 2017.

 Read that again.
 The country’s leading pollster has found Trump’s national approval rating is at a record high.
 This, while the White House has all but manufactured a humanitarian crisis in the United States, lying at every stage, ignoring foghorn warnings, and neglecting our front-line defenses, except when it’s to fire them.
 Heroic doctors are dying because they’re forced to wear trash-bags in hospitals.
-All while Americans are dying in increasing numbers, and millions are pent up in their homes like domesticated animals.
+As a result, Americans are dying in increasing numbers, and millions are pent up in their homes like domesticated animals.

 Can you imagine what Fox News would be saying about President Hillary Clinton right now?
-For context, right-wing media pilloried President Obama’s ur-competent management of the Ebola “crisis” by heralding the apocalypse and the end America’s way of life as we know it—though in the end, a grand total of three Americans were infected—and ultimately politicized the virus in such an overt way that it helped Republicans win the Senate.
+For context, right-wing media pilloried President Obama’s ur-competent management of the Ebola “crisis” by heralding the apocalypse, an end to the American way of life as we know it.
+(The grand total number of Americans who were infected?
+Three.)
+In fact, so thoroughly did conservatives politicize the virus outbreak that later studies showed it helped Republicans win the Senate.

-But if Hillary Clinton were in the White House today, Fox would be accusing her personally of murder, interviewing college students missing their graduation, and playing a constant stream of dead grandparents on the nightly news like a never-ending In Memoriam interlude at the Oscars.
+But if Hillary Clinton were in the White House today, there’s no question what would be playing on Fox News: Accusations of murder, interviews with college students who missed graduation, and a constant stream of dead grandparents on the nightly news like a nonstop In Memoriam segment at the Oscars.

 Anger, in other words, is the emotion of the hour—and Democrats just can’t seem to muster it.
 There’s no apparent coordination on their message at all.
 Not only are top Democrats hesitating to indict Trump’s catastrophic handling of the crisis, they’re going out of their way to agree with him: A Tweet today by John Kerry called out a no-name Congressman for being an “asshole.”
 Clearly, it’s not hard for Democrats to fire off tough rhetoric.
-They seem to have trouble firing at the right culprit.
+They just can seem to fire at the right culprit.

 Breaking news: Congressman Massie has tested positive for being an asshole.
 He must be quarantined to prevent the spread of his massive stupidity.
 He's given new meaning to the term #Masshole.
 (Finally, something the president and I can agree on!) https://t.co/N1CNLPsZjc